OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink/nodejs/README.md

    - Go to your project directory, the ./Manifest folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

-Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/tab-deeplink/nodejs/index.js#L62) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/tab-deeplink/nodejs/index.js#L62) and put your debugger for local debug.

 ## Interacting with the bot